Attractions

 Gweek Village Stores

-A friendly convenience store, well stocked with a farm shop feel which stocks a range of most things - whether you are after a pint of milk, a birthday gift or an organic plant - and a few extra frills besides such as:
+Open 8am-9pm every day.
+A friendly convenience store and half a cafe (with custoner toilets).
+Shop is well stocked with a farm shop feel which stocks a range of most things - whether you are after a pint of milk, a birthday gift or an organic plant - and a few extra frills besides such as:

-1. Ice creams on a hot day - to enjoy sitting on village Green benches staggered opposite shop perhaps.
+1. Ice creams on a hot day - sit by shop or on village Green benches staggered opposite.

 3. Fresh local veg and freezer fresh food.